 Lilac Meadows: Resources and Frequently Asked Questions

-The Joint Office of Homeless Services will master-lease a motel property near SE Powell Street and 82nd Avenue for use as temporary shelter for up to 40 families with children and their pets.
+The Joint Office of Homeless Services is master-leasing a motel property near SE Powell Street and 82nd Avenue for use as shelter for as many 40 families with children and their pets.

-Lilac Meadows will resemble transitional housing and won’t look or feel like a traditional shelter with open-floor sleeping accommodations.
+Lilac Meadows resembles transitional housing and doesn’t look or feel like a traditional shelter with open-floor sleeping accommodations.
 Each family will have a private room and bathroom, part of ongoing work to improve our family shelter system.

 Read more about this opportunity to help families in our community: